-What’s in this Standing Rib Roast Recipe
+What’s in This Prime Rib Roast Recipe?

-- Prime Rib Roast: When selecting a roast, plan for 1 rib for very 2 people, or a little under 1 pound per person.
+- Prime Rib Roast: When selecting a roast, plan for 1 rib for every 2 people, or a little under 1 pound per person.
 For the best quality, make sure there is plenty of visible marbling (aka fat)–you want the extra flavor and juiciness it adds.

 - Seasonings: You’ll need salt, black pepper, garlic powder, and smoky paprika to season the prime rib.